 34 While he said these things, a cloud came and overshadowed them, and they were afraid as they entered into the cloud.

-35 A voice came out of the cloud, saying, “This is my beloved Son.
+35 A voice came from the cloud, saying, “This is my beloved Son.
 Listen to him!”
 36 When the voice came, Jesus was found alone.
-They were silent, and told no one in those days any of the things which they had seen.
+They were silent and told no one in those days any of the things which they had seen.

 Jesus Heals a Boy with an Evil Spirit

 37 The next day, when they had come down from the mountain, a great crowd met him.
 38 A man from the crowd called out and said, “Teacher, I beg you to look at my son, for he is my only child.
 39 A spirit takes him, he suddenly cries out, and it convulses him so that he foams, and it hardly departs from him, bruising him severely.
 40 I begged your disciples to cast it out, and they could not.”

 41 Jesus answered, “Faithless and perverse generation, how long shall I be with you and bear with you?
 Bring your son here.”

 42 While he was still coming, the demon threw him down and convulsed him violently.
 But Jesus rebuked the unclean spirit, healed the boy, and gave him back to his father.

 43 They were all astonished at the majesty of God.
 But while all were marveling at all the things which Jesus did, he said to his disciples, 44 “Let these words sink into your ears: The Son of Man will be delivered up into the hands of men.”
 45 But they did not understand this statement.
 It was concealed from them, that they should not perceive it, and they were afraid to ask him about this statement.